 - In the case of a subject that can be focused in autofocus mode, the indicator lights up when the focus is confirmed.
-When the Wide AF area is used, the center area is used, and when the Local AF area is used, the area that is selected with the control button is used. - When using a tele converter (sold separately), etc., rotation of the focusing ring may not be smooth. - The correct focus in the viewfinder is not achieved if the diopter is not adjusted properly in viewfinder mode (page 69). - The direct manual focus function is not available on this camera.
+When the Wide AF area is used, the center area is used, and when the Local AF area is used, the area that is selected with the controller is used. - When using a tele converter (sold separately), etc., rotation of the focusing ring may not be smooth. - The correct focus in the viewfinder is not achieved if the diopter is not adjusted properly in viewfinder mode (page 72).